Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-07-24-bulk-workflow-manager.md

 ![image](/acs-aem-commons/images/bulk-workflow-manager/step-3.png)
 * Stopped Bulk Workflow processes can be resumed.
 Note; Bulk Workflow Manager processing will stop/restart automatically during re-deploys of the ACS AEM Commons bundle.
 ![image](/acs-aem-commons/images/bulk-workflow-manager/step-4.png)
-* When the Bulk Workflow exection is complete, the page will display the final results.
+* When the Bulk Workflow execution is complete, the page will display the final results.
 ![image](/acs-aem-commons/images/bulk-workflow-manager/step-5.png)
 * To start another Bulk Workflow run, create a new `Bulk Workflow Manager` page.